yeah-labs/banana-fever-dream-game/docs/implementation/LEADERBOARD_IMPLEMENTATION.md

 5. Leaderboard shows user's rank and top 20

 ### For Guest Users:
-1. User plays without connecting wallet
+1. User plays without logging in
 2. On game over:
-   - Warning message: "Connect wallet to save scores"
+   - Warning message: "Log in and insert a coin to compete"
 3. User can still view leaderboard
 4. Leaderboard shows top 20 with connection prompt